zbw/stwfsapy/Readme.md

 ## Data Requirements
 The construction for the automaton requires a SKOS thesaurus represented as a `rdflib` `Graph`.
 Concepts should be related to labels by `skos:prefLabel` or `skos:altLabel`.
-Concepts have to be identifiable be by `rdf:type`.
+Concepts have to be identifiable by `rdf:type`.
 The training of the predictor requires labeled short text.
 Each training sample should be annotated with one or more concepts from the thesaurus.
-Currently the algorithm does not work with long texts, i.e., you should provide the titles only or possibly an abstract.
+Currently the algorithm does not yield satisfactory results for longer texts, i.e., you should work with titles and keywords only, or possibly with abstracts but not with fulltexts."

 ## Usage
 ### Create predictor